taishiwalden/taishiwalden.com/src/posts/about.md

-# Hello 👋
+# Hello 🐨

 My name is Taishi.

 I have a passion for project management, digital product design, and front-end software development.
-I'm currently looking for job opportunities!

 ---